ReemaY/ReemaY/README.md

-- 👋 Hi, I’m @ReemaY
+- 👋 Hi, I’m @Reema
-- 👀 I’m interested in Python, SQL and ETL
+- 👀 Interested in Python, SQL and ETL
-- 🌱 I’m currently learning different libraries of python
+- 🌱 Currently learning different libraries of python
-- 💞️ I’m looking to collaborate on exploring/experimenting data by different means
+- 💞️ Looking to collaborate on exploring/experimenting data by different means
-- 📫 How to reach me yadav.ree@northeastern.edu
+- 📫 Reach me at yadav.ree@northeastern.edu

 <!---
 ReemaY/ReemaY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.